Bulaqs: Criticism

 According to Romanian historian Victor Spinei, beside the etymological and historical differences between the terms Blaci and Bulaqs, there is not a single historical or archaeological indication for a possible Bulaqs migration towards the Carpathian-Balkan area.
 Also, it is impossible to explain how such insignificant population was unassimilated for several centuries far from the place of origin.
 László Makkai wrote that although "there has been some speculation that Anonymus' Blaks were the Turkic people who are mentioned in medieval sources as bearing the same name and living east of the Carpathians, but this hypothesis does not bear the test of scholarly scrutiny".
-Referring to László Rásonyi's work Bulaqs and Oguzs in Medieval Transylvania (1979), Romanian historian Alexandru Madgearu characterized this theory as "not suitable...
-The Blaci are the Romanians, as other medieval Hungarian chronicles and deeds are clearly showing".
 István Vásáry noted that Rásonyi tried to prove the Blaci of Transylvania were not the Vlachs, but Turkic people Bulaqs who were confused with the Vlachs.
 He said that "in the case of the term Blaci, we cannot but conclude that it was used to designate the Vlakhs".